 In March 2020, the World Health Organization declared the global novel coronavirus disease ("COVID-19") outbreak a pandemic.
-To date, the Company's operations have not been significantly impacted by the COVID-19 outbreak.
-However, the Company cannot at this time predict the specific extent, duration, or full impact that the COVID-19 outbreak will have on its financial condition and operations, including ongoing and planned clinical trials.
-The impact of the COVID-19 coronavirus outbreak on the financial performance of the Company will depend on future developments, including the duration and spread of the outbreak and related governmental advisories and restrictions.
-These developments and the impact of COVID-19 on the financial markets and/or the overall economy are impacted for an extended period, the Company's results may be adversely affected.
+To date, the Company's operations have not been significantly impacted by the COVID-19 pandemic.
+However, the Company cannot at this time predict the specific extent, duration, or full impact that the COVID-19 pandemic will have on its financial condition and operations, including ongoing and planned clinical trials.
+The impact of the COVID-19 coronavirus pandemic on the financial performance of the Company will depend on future developments, including the duration and spread of the outbreak and related governmental advisories and restrictions.
+These developments and the impact of COVID-19 on the financial markets and the overall economy are highly uncertain.
+If the financial markets and/or the overall economy are impacted for an extended period, the Company's results may be adversely affected.